-If you learn how to stitch leather on sewing machine you can create a complete outfit or small accessories like peplums, sleeves and collars or you can do anything that can make you stand out from the crowd.
+If you learn how to stitch leather on the sewing machine you can create a complete outfit or small accessories like peplums, sleeves, and collars or you can do anything that can make you stand out from the crowd.

 You have lots of options when it comes to choosing leather, you can use faux or real leather.

-And as a beginner to working with leather it’s better to stick with soft leather since it’s easier to stitch , as you practice more you can work on multiple layers or thick leather.
+And as a beginner at working with leather, it’s better to stick with soft leather since it’s easier to stitch, as you practice more you can work on multiple layers or thick leather.